Time to Get Composting

 Ideas for re-using Brown-Top Bins

-With the Council starting to charge for Brown-Top bin collections (it costs £37/year in 2016/17) you may have decided to save money and not to sign up for this.
+With the Council charging for Brown-Top bin collections you may have decided to save money and not to sign up for this.
 So what do you do with your old bin?
 Taking it to the tip and adding it to landfill would be sacrilege.
 They are big, strong, and mobile – so surely there must be some creative alternative uses for them.
 Yes there are:

 - Turning them into composters – drill plenty of holes in the bottom to get air in and let moisture drain, and you have a brilliant composter on wheels.